 Sanofi is committed to improving the work-life balance of its employees, including those who are parents.
 We are aware of the challenge of managing work accountabilities and career aspirations while handling parenthood and associated responsibilities.
 In line with our D&I strategy, we are rolling out a global standard for inclusive and equal parental leave.
-Since 2022, Sanofi grants 14 weeks paid parental leave to any Sanofi employee welcoming a new child through childbirth or adoption, no matter which country they are working in and irrespective of gender or sexual orientation, as long as the employee is recognized as the child's parent as per local legislation or practice.
+From January 1, 2022, Sanofi will grant 14 weeks paid parental leave to any Sanofi employee welcoming a new child through childbirth or adoption, no matter which country they are working in and irrespective of gender or sexual orientation, as long as the employee is recognized as the child's parent as per local legislation or practice.

 Since pioneering this policy in Latin America in 2020, we have seen first-hand the concrete and positive impact it can have for employees becoming parents.
-It gives our employees the freedom to determine the childcare arrangements that work best for them as a family and provide quality time to better bond together: a step forward for driving equality in the workplace and greater choices beyond.
+It will give our employees the freedom to determine the childcare arrangements that work best for them as a family and provide quality time to better bond together: a step forward for driving equality in the workplace and greater choices beyond.